KubKill/Quiller-cash-register/README.md

 ## Short description
 Quiller is a software designed for self service cash registers in supermarket.
 It was created as the final assignment for Implementation Techniqes classes at uni.
 The whole programm has robust documentation attached in the project files, but only fragment off all functionalities is implemented.
+Serialization instead of database.

 ```diff
 - WARNING!